NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 generous outlier filtering, if more than 1 pass is desired, when outlier filter takes place.

-If there are on the oder of 1000 input images, the underlying GNU Parallel program may fail.
+If there are on the order of 1000 input images, the underlying GNU Parallel program may fail.
 In that case use the ``--image-list``, ``--camera-list`` and ``--mapprojected-data-list`` options (:numref:`bundle_adjust`).